Russian gas is flowing to Europe again over the crucial Nord Stream 1 pipeline - KTVZ

 Gazprom has resumed gas shipments through the Nord Stream 1 pipeline, a vital artery linking Russia’s vast gas reserves to Europe via Germany.

-Data from the operator’s website showed gas had begun flowing again Thursday after the pipeline had been shut 10 days for scheduled maintenance.
+Gas began flowing again Thursday, data from the operator’s website showed, after the pipeline had been shut 10 days for scheduled maintenance.
 Many had feared Russia would not resume deliveries once the work was done.

-But it was not yet clear whether Russia would continue delivering the same amount of gas over the pipeline as it had been delivering before the shutdown.

-The reading on Thursday showed 21,388,236 kWh/h gas was sent through Nord Stream 1 between 1 am ET and 2 am ET, well below Nord Stream 1’s full capacity.

 The-CNN-Wire